jupyterhub/team-compass/docs/binder/subdomains.rst

 use their preferred company name acronym or `rubberduck.mybinder.org`.
 It should not be `woodenhorse.mybinder.org` or something similarly unrelated.

-The following paragraphs describe the spirit and "should dos" under which Project Binder will consider allocating a sub-domain to a BinderHub.
+The following paragraphs describe the spirit and "should do's" under which Project Binder will consider allocating a sub-domain to a BinderHub.

 Project Binder expects that organisations of the following kind will want to